Favorite Star Patterns

 The story goes that Cassiopeia the Queen bragged that she (or her daughter Andromeda the Princess) was more beautiful than the immortal Nereids, or sea nymphs.
 This angered the gods, who asked the sea-god Poseidon to take revenge.
 The punishment was that Cepheus the King and Cassiopeia had to sacrifice Andromeda to Cetus the Whale (sometimes called a sea monster).
 Andromeda was chained to a rock at sea.
 She was about to be gobbled up by Cetus, when she saw Perseus the Hero – riding Pegasus the Flying Horse – swooping toward her.

 Perseus had a trick up his sleeve.
 He faced Cetus, holding up the head of the Gorgon Medusa.
 It’s said the sight of the Medusa turned Cetus to stone.
 Then Perseus whacked the chains that bound Andromeda and freed her.
-They rode off on Pegasus the Flying Horse and lived happily ever after.
+And then, they rode off on Pegasus the Flying Horse and lived happily ever after.
 Later, Zeus placed all of them in the sky as stars, along with Delphinus the Dolphin, who’d provided comfort to Andromeda.

 Star chart with black stars on white of constellation Pegasus with galaxy as small red oval.